-This can sometimes happen if some of your system files have become corrupted.
+This may occur if some of your system files have become corrupted.

 If the issue persists, try checking your system for any errors by opening a CMD window with administrative permissions.
 You’ll then need to type the following:

 Let this run without interference, though it may take a while.
-It will also try to repair any corruptions, or walk you through what needs to be done.
+It will also try to repair any corruption or walk you through what needs to be done.